-To minimise the spectre of kilometre long traffic queues together with overcrowded everything else during the peak summer holiday season, German school holidays are spread out, so in the separate Laender, federal states, kids are "school free" during different times, ranging from end June to beginning August for Bremen and Saxony for example, to August until mid-September for Baden Wuerttemburg and Bavaria.
+To minimise the spectre of kilometer long traffic queues together with "overcrowded everything else" during the peak summer holiday season, German school holidays are staggered, so in the separate Laender, federal states, kids are "school free" during different times.
+Ranging from end June to beginning August for Bremen and Saxony for example, to August until mid-September for Baden-Württemberg and Bavaria.

-The German School Cone, Schultuete, or Zuckertuete (sugar bag) as it is still known in some parts of the country because it used to be filled mostly with sweet things of one type or another, is an enchanting custom that originated in the early 19th century in the eastern states of Saxony and Thuringia, and was gradually adopted by the rest of the country.
+The German School/Candy Cone, Schultüte, or Zuckertuete (sugar bag) as it is still known in some parts of the country because it used to be filled mostly with sweet things of one type or another, is an enchanting custom that originated in the early 19th century in the eastern states of Saxony and Thuringia, and was gradually adopted by the rest of the country.

-Initially the large decorated and labelled cardboard cone, now often taller than the average first grader, was taken to the school, hung from a Schultueten-Baum (School Cone Tree) and later handed to the kids, but this tradition did not catch on in the rest of Germany where it became the custom for Godparents to present it to the new pupil.
+Initially the large decorated and labelled cardboard cone, now often taller than the average first grader, was taken to the school, hung from a Schultüten-Baum (School Cone Tree) and later handed to the children, but this tradition did not catch on in the rest of Germany where it became the custom for Godparents to present it to the new pupil.

-Now however it is more likely an exciting project made to their own design by children during their last weeks of Kindergarten, by parents who have fun with paste and paper making one themselves, or is chosen from the thousands for sale before school begins.
+Now however it is more likely an exciting project made to their own design by children during their last weeks of Kindergarten; by parents who have fun with paste and paper making one themselves, or it is chosen from the thousands for sale before school begins.

-The thrill of the first days at school can wear off rather quickly, even in those days, so it was a type of Trostpflaster, or consolation, and it is thought that it was the practice within the Jewish community, of giving letter shaped cakes, or challah, to Tora students, which first inspired the custom.
+The thrill of those first school days can wear off rather quickly, even in those days, so it was a type of "Trostpflaster", a consolation, and it is thought that a practice within the Jewish community first inspired the custom.
+Giving letter shaped cakes, or challah, to Tora students.

 A 'How To', with all the instructions for making your own Schultuete,

-Illustrations: The 2010 winners of the best 'self made' Schultueten in Cronenberg, North Rhine-Westphalia, courtesy cronenberger-woche.de and August 2007 First Graders with their Schulbrezeln in Katzenelnbogen, Rhineland-Palatinate.
+Illustrations: The 2010 winners of the best "self made" Schultueten in Cronenberg, North Rhine-Westphalia, courtesy cronenberger-woche.de, and First Graders with their Schulbrezeln at Grundschule Beuern, Buseck in Hessen.

 These Haribo Gummi Candy Gold-Bears, will find their way into virtually every German fifth grader's Schultuete.
 But get the 5-Pound Bag and wrap them in portions, which is how it is done in Germany, rather than buying the individual small bags which work out more expensive.